klimentlo/CSE2120_data_structures/notes.md

 ### Dictionaries
 Dictionaries translate information of one data to another data value.
 It takes the key and transforms it into the value found within the dictionary.
 This structure is called key-value pair.
 Keys tend to primitive data types, but can return advanced data types.

-NOTE: All keys in a dictionary must be unique, but vaues can be repeated.
+NOTE: All keys in a dictionary must be unique, but values can be repeated.

 ```python
 MY_INFO = {